zacharycohn/acqstack-journeymap/_pages/internal-clients/solicitation-scoping.md

 Weeks to months.

 ### What happens in this stage?
 It's time to figure out what the client needs to buy, and the acquisition strategy to get it!
-Here, we may run workshops, do user interviews, and even do some prototyping.
+Here, we may run workshops, do user research, and even do some prototyping.

 We learn as much as we can to develop an acquisition strategy and prepare to draft the acquisition documents.